Gender roles in agriculture: Brazil

 In Brazil, large plantations and fincas are often worked by several families.
 Fieldwork is a large portion of the workers' time, in the case both of men and of women.

 In areas of more scattered agriculture, running water is often unavailable.
 It is usually women who must carry large water containers home from the stream or well in these cases, even though it is men who usually lift most other heavy loads on the Brazilian ranch, such as harvest sacks.

 Among inland indigenous peoples, varying forms of the pan-Amazonian (or pan-Amazon-basin) gender role construct are seen.
 In these societies, especially those in which polygynous marriage has been practiced, the family unit is considered on two levels, the matrifocal and the patrifocal.
 Crop plots are owned by the brothers of any patrifocal family collectively; thus, if a man plants a field of any crop, all of his brothers and paternal half-brothers are considered to automatically own an equal share of the harvest.

-Chile and Argentina

-Agriculture is varied but consists largely of ranching activity.
-There is very little emphasis on gender roles in Argentina and Chile, compared to the rest of South America.
-Names for most agricultural "job descriptions" and individual roles are gender-neutral, with only the final letter changing according to the sex of the individual.
-The @ symbol is sometimes used, in lieu of either "o" or "a", to describe the general occupation without specifying gender, as in Buscamos puester@s para... (as might be written in a help-wanted poster).